 There are many different ways for international investors to gain exposure to the FTSE 100 and FTSE Group's other indices.
 Exchange-traded funds (ETFs) offer an easy way for investors to gain exposure, but none of the FTSE 100 ETFs trade on U.S. exchanges.
-But American Depository Receipts (ADRs) are available for some individual components of these indices.
+American Depository Receipts (ADRs) are also available for some individual components of these indices.

 Some common FTSE Group ETFs that trade on foreign exchanges include: